jmhrpr/tor/README.md

-### Overview of Client/Service Interaction with PoW Defenses Enabled
+### Technical Overview of Client/Service Interaction with PoW Defenses Enabled

+A `+` before function name signifies the function is new in this fork.

 **Service: Configuration**

 *config.c*:

 - new `VAR(HiddenServicePoWDefensesEnabled)` option for torrc